Live events filming and live streaming to web.

 Live streaming can work for any of these situations as we have the equipment to live stream the activity straight to the web.
 With our kit we can live stream to free services like YouTube and Facebook.
 Depending on the level of complexity required and if it is to be sat behind a pay-wall, we can use several other facilities like Ustream and Livestream which offer more customisable control.
 For more information on our live streaming capabilities, read our blog on how we do it.

 What are the benefits of an event video?

-Creating a promotional video to sell your events can be a great way to create a buzz afterwards and generating more interest and uptake for the next one.
+Creating a promotional video to sell your events can be a great way to create a buzz afterwards, generating more interest and uptake for the next one.

 It’s also a great way to direct address your whole business and give them company updates if you are split across several locations or even countries.

 These are just some of the benefits of event videos but we can make sure that we make it work for you and your business.

 How can I make the most of my events video?